 Scope of IFRS 9 impairment requirements

-Impairment requirements of IFRS 9 apply to (IFRS 9.5.5.1):
+The IFRS 9 impairment requirements apply to (IFRS 9.5.5.1):

-- assets measured at amortised cost,
+- Assets measured at amortised cost,

-- assets measured at FVOCI with recycling,
+- Assets measured at FVOCI with recycling,

-- loan commitments (not at FVTPL),
+- Loan commitments (not at FVTPL),

-- financial guarantee contracts (not at FVTPL),
+- Financial guarantee contracts (not at FVTPL),

-- lease receivables (IFRS 16),
+- Lease receivables (IFRS 16), and

-- contract assets (IFRS 15).
+- Contract assets (IFRS 15).

-In contrast, impairment requirements of IFRS 9 do not apply to (IFRS 9.5.5.1):
+However, the IFRS 9 impairment requirements do not apply to (IFRS 9.5.5.1):

-- assets measured at FVTPL,
+- Assets measured at FVTPL,

-- assets measured at FVOCI no recycling,
+- Assets measured at FVOCI without recycling,

-- loan commitments at FVTPL,
+- Loan commitments at FVTPL, and

-- financial guarantee contracts at FVTPL.
+- Financial guarantee contracts at FVTPL.

-See classification of financial assets and financial liabilities.
+For further details, see the classification of financial assets and financial liabilities.

 Disclosure